You Me At Six singer Josh Franceschi has called for a change in the law to clamp down on online ticket touts for the future of live music.

-He told how bands including Mumford And Sons and One Direction, who are now working on solo material, had supported a petition calling for a clampdown on ticketing bots - the software which buys up tickets online to then be resold for a profit.
+He told how bands including Mumford and Sons and One Direction had supported a petition calling for a clampdown on ticketing bots - the software which buys up tickets online to then be resold for a profit.

 The tickets are resold on secondary ticketing websites for often vastly inflated prices.